 Sightings of leopard are legendary at Londolozi and a stay at the Pioneer Camp which is the most secluded of all the Londolozi luxury camps will not disappoint.

 Even if you miss the great migration in the Masai Mara, your chances of seeing leopards in the Mara is very high, especially around the Mara and Talek rivers (where the bush is dense).
 We recommend staying in a private conservancy that allows for night drives as this definitely will increase your chances of seeing these nocturnal animals.
 A close second to the Mara for leopard sightings in Kenya is Amboseli National Park, which offers the scenic backdrop of Mount Kilimanjaro and excellent wildlife viewing.

-If you are interested in visiting any on the places mentioned in our blog then get in touch with us on 020 7843 3500 or email email@example.com and we can start planning your dream safari adventure today.
+If you are interested in visiting any of the places mentioned in our blog then get in touch with us on 020 7843 3500 or email us at firstname.lastname@example.org and we can start planning your dream safari adventure today.